ChiriVulpes/soulus/README.md

 A bone chunk can be crafted with a Sledgehammer to produce bonemeal.
 Normal bone chunks, dry, frozen, and mossy all produce normal bonemeal, while ender bone chunks produce "ender bonemeal" and blackened bone chunks produce "blackened bonemeal".

 The main use of bone chunks, however, is to collect the essence of creatures!
 By right clicking with a bone chunk, you break it open and collect the essence inside.
-The possible Essences produced by each bone type is configurable in the [Essences Config](./docs/CONFIG.md#configessences-).
+The possible Essences produced by each bone type is configurable in [`essences/essences.json`](./docs/CONFIG.md#essencesessencesjson-).